Results of Fractional Rough Burgers equation in $H^s$ space and its application: Result in the range of

 \subsection{Regularity analysis}

-In this section, we will investigate how to obtain a remainder term with Sobolev regularity $\frac{1}{2}+$ under weaker dissipation conditions $\gamma\in(\frac{5}{4},\frac{4}{3}]$.
-We will employ the paracontrolled method, which was introduced in \cite{gubinelli2015paracontrolled,gubinelli2019singular}.
-This method is particularly powerful for analyzing the regularity structure of solutions or studying singular SPDEs.
+This section is devoted to isolating a remainder term of Sobolev regularity $\frac{1}{2}+$ under the weaker dissipation condition $\gamma\in(\frac{5}{4},\frac{4}{3}]$.
+We will achieve this by means of the paracontrolled method, introduced in \cite{gubinelli2015paracontrolled,gubinelli2019singular}, a technique especially well‑suited for analyzing the regularity structure of solutions to singular SPDEs.
 Our strategy as follows.
-Recall our regularity analysis and difference equation
+Recall the difference equation

 Assume that $v$ gains the critical regularity $H^{\frac{1}{2}+}$.
 By the critical analysis, $\p_x(v^2)$, $\p_x(X^2)$ and $\p_x(vX)$ must gain $H^{\frac{1}{2}-\gamma+}$-order regularity at least.
-But its impossible in the weaker dissipation conditions $\gamma\in(\frac{5}{4},\frac{4}{3}]$ since $\p_x(X^2)$ and $\p_x(vX)$ can gain $\alpha-1$-order regularity at most.
+But it's impossible in the weaker dissipation conditions $\gamma\in(\frac{5}{4},\frac{4}{3}]$ since $\p_x(X^2)$ and $\p_x(vX)$ can gain $\alpha-1$-order regularity at most.
 To overcome this difficult, our strategy is to decompose such terms in `` higher-regularity-term" and `` lower- regularity-term" by para-product decomposition \eqref{eq;decomposition; VX XX}.
-Correspondingly, we express $v$ as $u^\sharp$ and $w$, where $\ml Lu^\sharp$ is equal to `` higher-regularity-term" and $\ml L w$ can counter the `` lower- regularity-term".
-We firstly assume that $v$ also belong to $\ml C^{0+}$.
-We introduce a method called \textbf{"para-controlled solution"} which developed in \cite{gubinelli2015paracontrolled,gubinelli2017kpz} for some part of $u$ notation by $u^\sharp$ gaining $H^{\frac{1}{2}+}$ regularity.
-To get a higher order term in $H^{\frac{1}{2}+}$.
-Fix distribution $u^\sharp$ satisfied
+Correspondingly, we write where $\ml Lu^\sharp$ corresponds to the ``higher-regularity-term", while $\ml L w$ is designed to absorb the `` lower- regularity-term".
+Next, our work is carried out in the framework of the space \(W^s = \mathcal{C}^s \cap H^s\).
+We introduce a method called \textbf{"para-controlled solution"}, which was developed in \cite{gubinelli2015paracontrolled,gubinelli2017kpz} to denote by $u^\sharp$ the part of $u$ that gains $W^{\frac{1}{2}+}$ regularity.
+To get a higher order term in $W^{\frac{1}{2}+}$.
+Let distribution $u^\sharp$ satisfy equation